 When it comes to Search Engine Optimization, there are things to do to improve your site’s ranking.
 Adding WordPress meta descriptions, keywords, and metatags are just a few of them.

 Simply put, WordPress meta description is a short description of your page or post.

 When users make a Google search, they will see your meta description on the search result page along with your meta title, and post URL.

 As you can see from the screenshot, meta descriptions are a brief summary of what the content of a post of the page is all about.

+They are HTML metatags, with a max length of 155 characters, added to the header section of your WordPress site.
 Search engines depend on them to determine which content will best fit the need of a searcher.

 Getting your descriptions and meta keywords right from the get-go will go a long way in improving your website’s visibility on search pages.

 In this beginner’s guide, we will show why it’s important to get your keywords and meta descriptions right.
 Most importantly, you will get to learn how to add/optimize them using Yoast SEO – a beginner-friendly SEO plugin.
 You don’t have to be an SEO expert to follow through.

 - Why meta descriptions are important in WP